lupalberto/neutral-atom-vm/docs/stim-integration.md

   or `connect_device("stabilizer", profile="ideal_small_array").submit(bell_pair, shots=...)`.

-The backend currently accepts the Clifford subset of the ISA plus Pauli/readout/loss noise; unsupported operations raise clear errors so callers can fall back to `local-cpu`.
+The backend currently accepts the Clifford subset of the ISA plus Pauli/readout/loss noise; unsupported operations raise clear errors so callers can fall back to `state-vector`.
 Future work focuses on feeding the shared noise IR directly, expanding the supported gates/noise, and clarifying how non-Clifford segments route between backends.

 ---